gtunes-dev/fspulse/docs/src/scanning.md

 ## Initiating a Scan

-**Scans are initiated exclusively through the web UI:**
+**FsPulse runs as a web service, and scans are initiated through the web UI:**

 1. Start the server: `fspulse serve`
 2. Open http://localhost:8080 in your browser (or the custom port you've configured)
-3. Navigate to the scan management interface
+3. Navigate to the **Monitor** page
 4. Configure scan options (hashing, validation)
-5. Start the scan and monitor real-time progress
+5. Start the scan and monitor real-time progress on the **Home** page

 The web UI supports both scheduled automatic scans and manual on-demand scans.
-You can create scan schedules for recurring scans or initiate individual scans as needed.
+You can create recurring schedules (daily, weekly, monthly, or custom intervals) or initiate individual scans as needed.
+See [Monitor & Scheduling](web_ui/monitor.md) for details.

 Once a scan on a root has begun, it must complete or be explicitly stopped before another scan on the same root can be started.
 Scans on different roots can run independently.

-**Docker users**: When running FsPulse in Docker, the container runs in server mode by default.
-Access the web UI to manage and initiate scans.
-See the [Docker Deployment](docker.md) chapter for details.
+> **Note**: FsPulse is designed with the web UI as the primary interface for all users.
+A [command-line interface](cli.md) is also available for expert users who prefer terminal workflows or need to integrate FsPulse into scripts and automation, but all functionality is accessible through the web UI.

 ---